che-incubator/chectl/README.md

       persistent volume storage class name to use to store Eclipse Che postgres database

   --self-signed-cert
       Authorize usage of self signed certificates for encryption.
+                           This is the flag for Eclipse Che to propagate the certificate to components, so they will trust it.
-Note that `self-signed-cert` secret with CA certificate must be created in the configured namespace.
+                           Note that `che-tls` secret with CA certificate must be created in the configured namespace.

   --skip-version-check
       Skip minimal versions check.